adityasharan01/React-Bits/README.md

 ``    const name = "Tony Stark" // define a value as const if you don't want it to change

-    let age = 40 // define a value as let if you expect it to change
+    let age = 40 // define a value As let if you expect it to change

     // Both let and  const are block scoped